minlanyu/cs145-site/infra.md

 called <a href="https://www.vmware.com/products/workstation-player.html">VMware Workstation</a>.
 These products are not free, but you can get an academic license to use one for the duration of the class.
 You can also use a freely-available VMM, such as Oracle’s <a href="https://www.virtualbox.org/">VirtualBox</a>.</p>

+For M-series Mac users, unfortunately the solutions above do not support your M-series due to the difference in architecture.
+We recommend [UTM](https://mac.getutm.app/), an open-source free VMM that supports M-series.

 <p>To obtain VMware:</p>